vpsfreecz/haveapi/README.md

 succeeded or failed, provides return value or error messages.

     {
-      "status": true if action succeeded or false if error occured, "response": return value,
+      "status": true if action succeeded or false if error occurred, "response": return value,
       "message": error message, if status is false, "errors: {